-To develop the Project Brief several face-to-face discussions between you, the Scholars and their Academic Supervisors are needed.
-A visit to site is also helpful, if possible, and then the scholar is to outline their understanding of the project, its limits of extent (stating what is essential and what are desirable extras), and its key interfaces with other individual's work or equipment.
+To develop the Project Brief several face-to-face discussions between you, the Scholars and their Mentor are needed.
+A visit to site is also helpful, if possible, and then outline their understanding of the project, its limits of extent (stating what is essential and what are desirable extras), and its key interfaces with other individual's work or equipment.
 CEED Scholars are given detailed instructions on how to write up the Project Brief in their manual.
-A Project Brief template is available on the CEED website (Project Materials for Scholars), however should your organisation prefer the scholar to use your own template, please advise the project team accordingly.
+A Project Brief template is available on the CEED website (Project Materials for Scholars), however the Client may prefer the scholar to use their own template (they will advise accordingly).